Arthur Chichester, 1st Marquess of Donegall: Personal life

-On 24 October 1788 he married secondly, Charlotte Moore, née Spencer, daughter of Conway Spencer, and relict of Thomas Moore.
-She died 19 September 1789.
+On 24 October 1788 he married Charlotte Moore (née Spencer), daughter of Conway Spencer, and widow of Thomas Moore.
+She died, without issue, on 19 September 1789.

-In October 1790 he married thirdly, Barbara, daughter of the Rev. Dr. Luke Godfrey.
+In October 1790, he married Barbara Godfrey, daughter of the Rev. Dr. Luke Godfrey, Rector of Midleton, County Cork.

 Lord Donegall held on lease a country residence at Butley Priory, Suffolk.
-He died, aged 59, at his London home in St James's Square, Westminster.
+He died on 5 January 1799, aged 59, at his London home in St James's Square, Westminster.
+His widow, the dowager Marchioness of Donegall, died on 28 December 1829.